 If you are looking for a more structured guide, this is one of the best.
 Nebel has written a separate guide for K-2, elementary, and middle school and each leads you through hands-on lessons that cover all major areas of science.
 The guide contains extensive lists of living books to accompany activities.
 It has been an invaluable resource for our science exploration.
 Additionally, Dr. Nebel includes his contact information and is quite willing to answer any questions you have.

-The GHF Amazon Store has an extensive library of additional homeschooling curriculum resources for kids of all ages.
-Search Homeschooling by Topic, find the right options for your child and family, and support GHF at the same time!
+Use the GHF link for Amazon and you’ll find an extensive library of additional homeschooling curriculum resources for kids of all ages.
+Find the right options for your child and family, and support GHF at the same time!

 (Do you know of a must-have book that isn’t mentioned?
 Email me here to have it added to the GHF Store and help others on their learning adventures!)